What percentage of website owners think that a good CMS boosts website’s content structure, flow and output?92%

 Depending on how advanced you need the CMS to be, what language it’s built in, and who is going to be using it, it can be a nightmare try.
 However, some CMS have a slight edge over the rest of the competition because of the usability of the software.
 Some are just easier to install, use and extend, thanks to some thoughtful planning by the lead developers.

 While there are hundreds of CMS platforms, some of the more popular ones are listed below:

-In fact, with a few 3rd party modules we can create some interesting site clones with little effort.
+In fact, with a few 3rd party modules you can create some interesting site clones with little effort.
 One of Drupal’s most popular features is the Taxonomy module, a feature that allows for multiple levels and types of categories for content types.
-And we can find plenty of professional Drupal Themes, which are ready to be customized and worked with.
+And you can find plenty of professional Drupal Themes, which are ready to be customized and worked with.

 Joomla is a very advanced CMS in terms of functionality.
 However, getting started with Joomla is fairly easy, thanks to Joomla’s installer.
 Joomla’s installer is meant to work on commonly shared hosting packages and is very straightforward considering how configurable the software is.

 Joomla is very similar to Drupal in that it’s a complete CMS.
 It comes with an attractive administration interface, complete with intuitive drop-down menus and other features.
 The CMS also has great support for access control protocols like LDAP, OpenID, and even Gmail.com.

 The Joomla site hosts more than 3,200 extensions, so you know the developer community behind the popular CMS is alive and kicking.
 You can add just about any needed functionality with an extension.

 The PHP blogging platform is far and away the most popular CMS for blogging, and probably the most popular CMS overall.